Here’s a given: You want your bar or restaurant to grow.

 You can tell more from a P&L statement than just how much your profit was (or wasn’t).

-You can also uncover:
+You can also uncover other restaurant KPI like:

 - Median revenue per employee.
 How much revenue does your business generate per employee?
 Are you overstaffed?